-On June 9, many of the basic regulations in the Department of Labor's (DOL's) controversial fiduciary rule will take effect as part of a phased implementation that concludes on Jan.
-1, 2018.
+On June 9, 2017, many of the basic regulations in the Department of Labor's (DOL's) controversial fiduciary rule took effect as part of a phased implementation that concludes on Jan.
+1, 2019.
 Taking effect now: the rule's broadened definition of fiduciary and investment advice, which requires that investment advisors make recommendations in participants' best interest, receive compensation that's reasonable and not to provide misleading information.

 The rule requires retirement plan advisors to recommend investments in plan participants' best interest regardless of fees or commissions and opens the door wider for class-action participant lawsuits against both advisors and plan sponsors if the new standard isn't met.

-No More Delays for Fiduciary Rule Means It's Time to Ensure Compliance
+Start of Fiduciary Rule Application Means It's Time to Ensure Compliance

 401(k) plan sponsors, as of June 9, should ensure that any investment advice they help plan participants receive isn't "conflicted."
 Sponsors should understand the effect of the rule on everyday interactions with participants, and pay heed to their oversight responsibilities regarding plan service providers.
 (SHRM Online)